By Emily Gantt

 If you’ve ever boarded your dog before, you know getting them packed and out the door can be a whirlwind.
 You want to make sure you have everything your fur-baby needs, and many times, things get left behind.
 Fortunately, we’re here to help!

 Below are some helpful tips to make sure your next dog boarding appointment goes without a hitch.
-And, with ANY advice we offer you, feel free to use some or all at your discretion, with your pet caregiver!
+As with any advice we offer you, feel free to use some or all at your discretion!

 We can’t stress this enough.
 Bringing your pet's food will not only make things easier on your boarder, but it can also prevent stomach upset from unfamiliar food.
 Moreover, some pets refuse to eat while their parents are away, and having their usual food may make them feel at home.

 Boarders aren’t doggy mind readers, regardless of how good they are at what they do.
-Tell your boarder everything from your dog’s mealtime preferences to more significant issues like mobility problems.
+Tell your boarder everything from your dog’s mealtime preferences to health issues like mobility problems.
 Knowing precisely what your dog needs will help the boarder better care for your dog.

 Leave your boarder with detailed instructions for your pet’s feeding and walking schedules.
 Write down exactly how much your dog eats and how often, as well as their regular walking times.
-Keeping your pup on the same schedule will lessen the stress on your fur-baby and their caregiver.
+Keeping your pup on the same schedule will relieve stress for your fur-baby and their boarder.

 The last thing you want is to lose your phone AND contact with your dog boarder.
-Remedy this situation before it happens by exchanging multiple forms of contact.
+Prevent this by exchanging multiple forms of contact, like a phone number, email address, and social media messaging handles.
 It’s also a good idea to leave contact info for a local friend or family member if there is an emergency while you’re away.

 Boarding can be stressful for dogs, but leaving Fido with a few of their favorite toys can prevent homesickness.
 Even dogs who don’t like toys can find comfort in a blanket that smells like their humans.
-Avoid bringing large items like beds or things you don’t want to get messed up since separation anxiety can cause some dogs to become destructive.
+Avoid bringing large items, like beds or things you don’t want damaged, since separation anxiety can cause some dogs to become destructive.

-Your dog boarder needs to know if your dog is food aggressive or dog reactive.
-Knowing beforehand can avoid problems or injuries during the boarding appointment.
+We know it can be awkward to disclose your pup's bad habits and behaviors to pet care professionals.
+But your dog boarder needs to know if your dog is aggressive or reactive for their own safety.
+Knowing beforehand can prevent problems or injuries during the boarding appointment.

 Before boarding Fido, it's a good idea to have them vaccinated against canine infectious respiratory disease (also known as kennel cough).
-This contagion is spread quickly from dog to dog in close proximity, like in boarding facilities.
-What's more, the virus can live on surfaces for two full days, so your pet could be exposed even if an infected dog isn't present.
+This illness is spread quickly from dog to dog in close proximity, like in boarding facilities.
+What's more, the virus can live on surfaces for 2 full days, so your pet could be exposed even if an infected dog isn't present.